Glysis-Software/DevCoin/faq/fr/about/how-unstoppable-wallet-works.md

-# How unstoppable wallet works?
+# How devwallet wallet works?

 engineered to work outside the traditional finance layer and acts as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.